Discover the world of candle casting - from making sustainable candles to recycling leftover wax

 - Wax: Choose between depending on your preferences Soy wax, beeswax, coconut oil or rapeseed wax.
 Make sure you use high-quality wax that is suitable for candle making and that it is environmentally friendly and biodegradable.

-- Containers/molds: Choose containers or molds that are heat-resistant and allow you to create the desired shape of your candle.
-Old disposable glasses are particularly suitable for this and also breathe new life into them.
+- Containers/molds: Choose containers or molds that allow you to shape your candle and are heat-resistant.
+Old disposable glasses are particularly suitable for this and are saved from the trash.

 - Melting vessel: Use a melting vessel or pot designed to melt the wax.
-Be sure to control the temperature of the wax to avoid overheating.
+Control the temperature of the wax to avoid overheating.

-- Dyes and essential oils (optional): For colored or scented candles, you can add natural dyes and pure essential oils of your choice.
+- Dyes and essential oils (optional): For colored or scented candles, natural dyes and pure essential oils can be added.

-- Workspace: Protect the work surface with old newspapers or special pads to avoid contamination.
+- Workspace: Protect the work surface from dirt.
+Old newspapers or special documents are suitable for this.

-- Prepare wax: Measure out the amount of wax needed for your candle and prepare it for the melting process.
+- Prepare wax: Measure out the amount of wax needed for your candle.

 - Prepare wick: Cut the wick to the appropriate length and attach it to the candle container or mold.
-You can do this with either a wick holder, a clothespin or a wooden skewer to ensure that the wick stays in the desired position while pouring.
+This can be done with a wick holder, a clothespin or a wooden skewer.
+This means the wick stays in the desired location during watering.

-- Prepare melting vessel: Make sure that the container is completely cleaned so that there are no unwanted residues floating in the wax later and place the wax in the melting container.
+- Prepare melting vessel: Make sure that the container is completely cleaned so that there are no unwanted residues floating in the wax later.
+Add the wax to the melting vessel.

 Pouring candles instructions: This is how it works

-After ensuring proper preparation of materials and work area, candle casting can begin:
+After the preparation of the materials and the work area has been completed, the candle casting can begin:

-- Begin by slowly warming the selected wax in the melting vessel.
-It is important not to overheat the wax to avoid burns or fire hazards, which is why you must be careful to only increase the temperature in small increments.
+- Begin to slowly heat the selected wax in the melting vessel.
+It is important to only increase the temperature in small steps.
+This prevents the wax from overheating and avoids fire hazards.

-- Once the wax is liquid, it can be carefully poured into the prepared container or mold.
-Care must be taken to ensure that the wick stays in the desired location.
-However, if it slips, it can be carefully straightened again while the wax is still liquid.
+- As soon as the wax is liquid, it can be carefully poured into the prepared mold.
+If the wick slips, it can be carefully straightened while the wax is still liquid.

 The variety of shapes and designs that can be achieved through different casting techniques and containers opens up numerous creative possibilities.
 Experimenting with different types of wax, colors and scents makes it possible to create unique candles that exactly match your taste and style.
-With each casting you develop a better feel for the materials and techniques.
 Casting candles is not only a fun activity but also an art that brings a warm and welcoming atmosphere to your home.
 This makes it perfect as a sustainable and creative hobby.

 Making scented candles in do-it-yourself style opens up fascinating opportunities to enrich your home with pleasant aromas.
-Essential oils are the key component to creating this special appeal.
-Start by selecting high-quality, all-natural essential oils that not only produce a pleasant scent but are also suitable for candle making.
+Essential oils are the key component for this special appeal.
+Start by selecting high-quality, natural, pleasantly scented essential oils.
+Make sure these are suitable for candle making.

-The essential oils should be added carefully and are best mixed into the melted wax just before pouring into the container or mold.
+The essential oils should be added carefully and shortly before pouring the melted wax.
 This procedure ensures that the scent is evenly distributed throughout the candle.
-It is important to use the right amount to achieve a pleasant but not overwhelming scent.
+It is important to use the right amount to get a pleasant but not overwhelming scent.
 The exact amount depends on the amount of wax melted.
 A rule of thumb is to use around 30 to 40 drops of essential oil for every 500 grams of wax.
 However, this amount can vary depending on personal preference.

 Reusing leftover wax is an eco-friendly way to create new candles while reducing waste.
 To make candles from old leftover wax, first collect the leftover pieces of candles that have already been used.
 These wax residues are then melted down to cast new candles.

 Creating candles from leftover wax allows for a certain amount of creative freedom as different colors and types of wax can be mixed.
-This method not only helps reduce waste, but also allows for the creation of unique and diverse candles.
-Reusing leftover wax creates a sustainable approach to candle making and helps protect the environment while creating an individual, handcrafted product.
+This method not only helps reduce waste, but also allows for the creation of unique candles.
+Reusing leftover wax is an environmentally friendly method of candle making to create custom, handcrafted products.

 Instructions: Cast candles from leftover wax

-The procedure for making candles from leftover wax is not very different from making candles from wax.
+The procedure for making candles from leftover wax is not very different from making them from new wax.
 During preparation, the wicks and wick holders must be removed from the wax residue before they can be heated.
-Once the wax has melted, it is advisable to sift out any debris or residue to ensure a clean final product.
-The cleaned wax can then be poured into the prepared candle container or mold.
+Once the wax has melted, it is advisable to sieve out any foreign objects or residue to ensure a clean final product.
+The cleaned wax can then be poured into the prepared candle container.
 It's a good idea to add new wicks to the recycled wax to make fresh candles.

 A lasting passion: casting candles

 Pouring candles opens up a world of creativity and resource conservation.
-Not only does it allow for the creation of unique candles, but also the reuse of leftover wax, thereby reducing waste.
+Not only does it allow for the creation of unique candles, but also the reuse of leftover wax, reducing waste.
 This environmentally conscious method highlights the importance of sustainability and creative redesign.
-Casting candles is more than a craft - it is a sustainable passion that brings warmth and light into your life.
+Candle casting is more than a craft - it's an eco-friendly passion that can bring warmth and light into your life.